-The Call for Proposals Closed March 20
+The Call for Proposals Process

-- Papers that score sufficiently high in this process are accepted for publication and presentation at conference
+- Papers that score sufficiently high in this process are accepted for publication and presentation at conference.

 The focus of this track will be the role of academic advising in student development and success.
 Techniques and proven models and practices are examples of the topics to be included.